Alshwairkh/Todo-List-Flutter/README.md

 - Learn about prop drilling and lifting state up.
 - About the BottomSheet widget and the ListViewBuilder.
 - Flutter app architecture design patterns.
-- Managing state with the Google recommended Provider package.
+- Managing state with the Provider package.

 <p align="center">